 Think of news as information that is educational, helpful, or relevant to your target market.
-Online press release topics could include company news, new product releases, educational thought leadership about a current event — educating beyond what the media is sharing, while linking your brand to news that is being discussed and shared.
+Online press release topics could include company news, new product releases, and educational thought leadership about a current event — educating beyond what the media is sharing while linking your brand to news being discussed and shared.
 Press releases communicate stories that help people understand your brand better.

 For example, a nonprofit organization called Explore Ecology — which my company supports — specializes in environmental education and art discovery.
-An event last year called “One Night Stand” was such a success that it’s now held annually.
-Explore Ecology wanted a release that educated local journalists, the media at large, and potential attendees.
+An event last year called “One Night Stand” was such a success it’s now held annually.
+Explore Ecology wanted a release that educated local journalists, the media, and potential attendees.
 The topic is event-focused to educate and build awareness.

 7 Points to Address